3 observations after Sixers lose second straight preseason game to Celtics

 With Bryce Harper leading the Phillies to a fireworks-packed NLDS win across the street, the Sixers fell Wednesday night to a 112-101 exhibition loss, dropping to 0-2 in the preseason.

 The Sixers’ leading scorers were Kelly Oubre Jr. (18 points) and Tyrese Maxey (17 points).
-Celtics guard Payton Pritchard position a team-high 17 points.
+Celtics guard Payton Pritchard had a team-high 17 points.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.